IMPORTANT INFORMATION: 2020-2021 SCHOOL YEAR

 A student who has spent the previous school year in an approved cross-boundary placement at a District 69 school will be deemed to be a catchment area student for the duration of his/her attendance at the school.
 This status will be retained upon transition to the secondary school which students from that school would normally attend based on district catchment areas (A second cross-boundary application is not required for this transition).

 Wherever possible, requests will be approved.
 The District does, however, reserve the right to rescind any approved cross-boundary transfers up to and including September 30.
 The decision to return a student to his/her catchment area school will be based on current legislation regarding class sizes and Board Policy 7015.

-Transportation for a student choosing to attend a non-catchment school or District program is the responsibility of the parent.
+Transportation for a student choosing to attend a non-catchment school or program of choice is the responsibility of the parent.

-Access to District Programs, are not subject to the cross-boundary application process.
+Access to Programs of Choice are not subject to the cross-boundary application process.
 Access to these programs are based on availability of space, resources, and staffing.
 A cross-boundary application is not required.

-For further help or information, please check with your local school, or contact the District office at 250-248-4241.
+For further help or information, please check with your local school, or contact the School Board Office at 250-248-4241.